DavidFornander/infra-metrics/readme.md

 # Platform Observability

 This repository contains the monitoring, tracing, alerting, and service ownership layer for the system.
-Your actual applications live in their own repositories.
-This repo does not contain application code.

 The goal is to provide: